rawatpranjal/santafe/README.md

 ## References

-1. Gode, D. K. & Sunder, S. Allocative Efficiency of Markets with Zero-Intelligence Traders: Market as a Partial Substitute for Individual Rationality. *Journal of Political Economy* **101**, 119–137 (1993).
-2. Rust, J., Miller, J. H. & Palmer, R. Behavior of Trading Automata in a Computerized Double Auction Market. in *The Double Auction Market Institutions, Theories, and Evidence* (eds.
-Friedman, D. & Rust, J.) 155–198 (Routledge, 2018). doi:10.4324/9780429492532-8.
-3. Tesauro, G. & Das, R. High-performance bidding agents for the continuous double auction. in *Proceedings of the 3rd ACM conference on Electronic Commerce* 206–209 (ACM, Tampa Florida USA, 2001). doi:10.1145/501158.501183.
-4. Cason, T. N. & Friedman, D. Price formation in double auction markets. *Journal of Economic Dynamics and Control* **20**, 1307–1337 (1996).
+1. Cason, T. N. & Friedman, D. Price formation in double auction markets. *Journal of Economic Dynamics and Control 20,* 1307–1337 (1996).
-5. Gjerstad, S. & Dickhaut, J. Price Formation in Double Auctions. *Games and Economic Behavior* **22**, 1–29 (1998).
-6. Chen, S.-H. & Tai, C.-C. The Agent-Based Double Auction Markets: 15 Years On. in *Simulating Interacting Agents and Social Phenomena* (eds.
+2. Chen, S.-H. & Tai, C.-C. The Agent-Based Double Auction Markets: 15 Years On. in *Simulating Interacting Agents and Social Phenomena* (eds.
 Takadama, K., Cioffi-Revilla, C. & Deffuant, G.) 119–136 (Springer Japan, Tokyo, 2010). doi:10.1007/978-4-431-99781-8_9.
+3. Cliff, D. & Bruten, J. Zero is not enough: on the lower limit of agent intelligence for continuous double auction markets.
-7. Friedman, D. The Double Auction Market Institution: A Survey. in *The Double Auction Market Institutions, Theories, and Evidence* (eds.
+4. Friedman, D. The Double Auction Market Institution: A Survey. in *The Double Auction Market Institutions, Theories, and Evidence* (eds.
 Friedman, D. & Rust, J.) 3–26 (Routledge, 2018). doi:10.4324/9780429492532-2.
-8. Cliff, D. & Bruten, J. Zero is not enough: on the lower limit of agent intelligence for continuous double auction markets.
+5. Gjerstad, S. & Dickhaut, J. Price Formation in Double Auctions. *Games and Economic Behavior 22,* 1–29 (1998).
+6. Gode, D. K. & Sunder, S. Allocative Efficiency of Markets with Zero-Intelligence Traders: Market as a Partial Substitute for Individual Rationality. *Journal of Political Economy 101,* 119–137 (1993).
+7. Rust, J., Miller, J. H. & Palmer, R. Behavior of Trading Automata in a Computerized Double Auction Market. in *The Double Auction Market Institutions, Theories, and Evidence* (eds.
+Friedman, D. & Rust, J.) 155–198 (Routledge, 2018). doi:10.4324/9780429492532-8.
+8. Smith, V. L. An Experimental Study of Competitive Market Behavior. *Journal of Political Economy* (1962).
+9. Tesauro, G. & Das, R. High-performance bidding agents for the continuous double auction. in *Proceedings of the 3rd ACM conference on Electronic Commerce* 206–209 (ACM, Tampa Florida USA, 2001). doi:10.1145/501158.501183.